Baltoli/project-docs/notes/log.md

    LLVM 3.4.
 It doesn't look like it'll be easy to get it updated further because of incompatibilities with the CMake system that I haven't been able to resolve yet.

+## 23/1/2017

+* Worked out how to get call graph information out of the corresponding LLVM pass.
+* Realised that some of my thinking on how to improve the 'other lock' analysis was actually wrong.
+* Begun to implement a more general framework for implementing static analyses within the context of an LLVM pass.
+The idea is that the LLVM pass has a larger-scale analysis it wants to do, and the individual analyses do the smaller units of work.
+* Added some TODOs and questions about the static analysis methodology, and the `OtherLock` analysis.